Aurora0205/Aurora/README.md

   ["Hokkaido", "Aomori", "Iwate"]
 end
 ```
-and execute the following source code in seed.rb of Ruby on Rails
+and execute the following source code in seeds.rb of Ruby on Rails

 ```
 Aurora.import(MethodFilePath...)